 To try this marketing experiment, follow these steps:

 Select a single design element, whether that’s color or typography, and create alternative versions of your social media image using a different level of each.

 For example, you could share a social post with the same content twice, but different in terms of the color and font used.

 A study from Georgia Tech evaluated over 1 million Pinterest graphics to determine which colors were related to the most shared pins.
 Researchers concluded that red, purple and pink promote sharing, while green, black, blue and yellow all stop people from sharing.

 Considering that fonts can also play an instrumental role in how social media graphics are shared, launch two posts where the only difference is the font used to communicate the message.

 Are your followers feeling compelled to click whichever link you are sending their way?
-Experiment with different action verbs (or calls-to-action) to see which one is truly catching their attention.
+Whether it's a "Swipe Up" link on Instagram Stories or a sign-up link in your bio, it's worth testing different action verbs (or calls-to-action) to see which one is truly catching their attention.